Here at Angel Publishing, we don’t tell you what to think. But we do pay attention to what the market thinks — and we tell you how to profit from it.

 And despite the company’s small size, it’s got some pretty good numbers going for it.
-The firm has no debt and more than four times as many assets as liabilities.
-It also grew EPS by 36.41% in the last year.
+The firm has no debt and four times as many assets as liabilities.
+It also shrank its let loss by more than 83% in the last year.

 All of these signs point to a comeback for this beaten-down miner.